 Add shrimp stock, lemon juice and white wine to the pan and bring to a simmer over medium-high heat, cooking for 4-5 minutes to reduce and condense the flavor.

-While pasta is cooking, add olive oil to a small skillet over medium heat.
-Add the breadcrumbs, salt and red pepper flakes to the pan and saute until deep golden brown.
+While the sauce is reducing, heat olive oil in a small skillet over medium.
+Add the bread crumbs, salt and red pepper flakes to the pan and sauté until deep golden brown.
+Remove from heat and add fresh chopped parsley and lemon zest.
+Stir and set aside.

 Once sauce has reduced by about half, add the peeled and cleaned shrimp to the pot and simmer in the sauce for about 2 minutes, so the shrimp cooks while giving itself a wine and garlic butter bath.
+Add al dente pasta and toss thoroughly in the sauce.

 If more liquid is needed, add the reserved pasta water (you will likely need at least a few tablespoons).
 Add Parmesan cheese and toss to coat.
 Taste and adjust seasoning.
 I like to mix a handful of the seasoned breadcrumbs (about ½ cup) right into the hot pasta before plating.

-The garlicky sauce helps the crumbs stick to the pasta noodles and create a beautiful texture.
+The garlicky sauce helps the crumbs stick to the pasta noodles and creates a beautiful texture.

 Plate the pasta and top with the remaining breadcrumb mixture and serve immediately with lemon wedges.